Version 1.4, October 2014

 Investigations and complaints

-13.134 The Information Commissioner can investigate complaints about an agency’s IPS compliance (s 70).
-The Commissioner can also undertake an own motion investigation into an agency’s FOI actions (s 69(2)).
+13.167 The Information Commissioner can also undertake a Commissioner initiated investigation into an agency’s performance of functions or exercise of powers under the FOI Act (s 69(2)).
 For more information see Part 11 of these Guidelines.

-13.135An agency’s IPS actions are not subject to IC review under Part VII of the Act.
+13.168 An agency’s IPS obligations are not subject to IC review under Part VII of the FOI Act.

 Monitoring and reporting

-13.138 For more information about reporting requirements see Part 15 of these Guidelines.
+13.171 For more information about reporting requirements see Part 15 of these Guidelines.

 Copyright

-13.141 While most of the information an agency publishes in its IPS entry will have been created by government, there may be documents in the agency’s possession where a third party (such as the author or publisher of the material) owns the copyright.
+13.174 While most of the information an agency publishes in its IPS entry will have been created by government, there may be documents in the agency’s possession where a third party (such as the author or publisher of the material) owns the copyright.

-13.142 No action lies against the Commonwealth, a minister, an agency or an officer of any agency for breach of copyright, amongst other things, if the minister or an agency officer publishes a document in good faith, in the belief that publication is required or permitted under the IPS or the disclosure log provisions (s 90(1)(a)).
+13.175 No action lies against the Commonwealth, a minister, an agency or an officer of any agency for breach of copyright, among other things, if the minister or an agency officer publishes a document in good faith, in the belief that publication is required or permitted under the IPS or the disclosure log provisions (s 90(1)(a)).
 However, this provision does not constitute authorisation or approval for reuse of the material, including by members of the public.

-To the extent that copyright in some of this material is owned by a third party, you may need to seek their permission before you can reuse that material.
+- To the extent that copyright in some of this material is owned by a third party, you may need to seek their permission before you can reuse that material.

-Legal protection for IPS publication
+Legal protection for discretionary/good faith publication

-13.145 The FOI Act provides legal protection where information has been published in good faith in the belief that publication was either required or permitted under the IPS (ss 90 and 92).
+13.178 The FOI Act provides legal protection where information has been published in good faith in the belief that publication was either required or permitted under the IPS (ss 90 and 92).
 The protection applies to the Commonwealth, a minister, an agency or an officer of an agency.
-The scope of the protection is that no action lies for defamation, breach of confidence or infringement of copyright or (as to ministers and agency officers) for criminal liability.
+The scope of the protection is that no action lies for defamation, breach of confidence or infringement of copyright or (as to ministers and agency officers) criminal liability.

-Annexure A — Agency plan template
+Annexure A — Model Agency plan

 Introduction